-Students in the College of Agricultural and Environmental Sciences must have their Major Certification form evaluated by the dean's office before their candidacy for a degree can be finalized; see Bachelor's Degree Requirements for the college in the Undergraduate Education chapter.
+Students in the College of Agricultural and Environmental Sciences must have their Major Certification evaluated by the dean's office before their candidacy for a degree can be finalized; see Bachelor's Degree Requirements for the college in the Undergraduate Education chapter.

-Graduating students who wish to participate in the Commencement Ceremony must register to do so with their college by the filing deadline for that term.
-For links to each college's registration website, see http://registrar.ucdavis.edu/graduation.
+Graduating students who wish to participate in the Commencement Ceremony must register to do so with their college by the filing deadline for that term at http://commencement.ucdavis.edu/.
 Commencement Ceremonies are held twice a year, in the fall (December) and spring (June).

-Please note that to graduate, a student must file an Application for Graduation with the Office of the University Registrar by the stated deadline.
+Please note that to graduate, undergraduate students must file an Application for Graduation with the Office of the University Registrar by the stated deadline.
 To participate in the Commencement Ceremony, a student must register with their college by the stated deadline.
-These are separate actions.
 These are separate actions.

 An application fee is charged to your account when you enroll in the PELP program.

 You will not be eligible to receive normal university services during the planned leave.
 Certain limited services, however, such as placement and student employment services, counseling, and faculty advising are available.
 Students on PELP may elect to voluntarily enroll in the Davis Health Insurance Plan (SHIP).
 Undergraduate students may elect to enroll for one additional quarter of coverage.
 Graduate students may elect to enroll for up to two quarters or one semester of coverage.
 Students on PELP may also purchase limited borrowing privileges from the library.
 International students should consult Services for International Students and Scholars to find out how the PELP will affect their status.
 Grants and other financial aids will be discontinued for the period of the leave, but effort will be made, where legally possible, to allow you to renegotiate loan payment schedules and to ensure the availability of financial aid upon your return.

-College of Engineering.
-Engineering students planning to withdraw from the University are strongly advised to meet with an adviser in the Undergraduate Education and Advising Office in 200 Social Science and Humanities Building or call 530-752-0392 to discuss readmission requirements prior to withdrawing.Retroactive Withdrawal.
-Petitions for retroactive withdrawals may be obtained from the Office of the University Registrar.
-Petitions are subject to approval by the Grade Change Committee of the Davis Division Academic Senate.
+College of Letters and Science students planning to withdraw are strongly advised to meet with an adviser in the Undergraduate Education and Advising Office in 200 Social Science and Humanities Building or call 530-752-0392 to discuss readmission requirements prior to withdrawing.Retroactive Withdrawal.
+Petitions for retroactive withdrawal may be obtained from the Office of the University Registrar.
+Petitions are subject to approval by the Academic Senate Committee on Grade Changes.
 Reasons for seeking such are medical problems, severe emotional difficulties, or death or severe illness in the immediate family.
 Petitions should include a detailed account of the problem, appropriate documentation and an adequate explanation of why withdrawal was not taken during the quarter in which the problem occurred.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|